 The Bristol Branch of the GA is committed to the training and professional development of geography teachers.
 We invite teachers of geography and PGCE students from the University of Bristol and University of the West of England to participate in a number of ad-hoc workshops and conferences (see below), in addition to the student-focussed programme.

-Annual Geography Conference
+Annual Summer Geography Conference (UWE/GA collaboration)

 Secondary Geography Teachers Conference at UWE.
 Wednesday 27th June 2019

 Geography teachers met to discuss and share many aspects of geography teaching and learning.
 Speakers included Tallon, West, Abzhaparova and Quinn (Dept of Geography and Environmental Management, UWE), Garry Atterton (Bristol GA) and Michelle Graffagnino, Mark Jones (PGCE UWE).
 See resources for staff page.